Aliases for APOB Gene

 GeneCards Summary for APOB Gene

 APOB (Apolipoprotein B) is a Protein Coding gene.
-Diseases associated with APOB include hypobetalipoproteinemia and hypercholesterolemia, due to ligand-defective apo b.
-Among its related pathways are Signaling by GPCR and Platelet homeostasis.
+Diseases associated with APOB include hypercholesterolemia, due to ligand-defective apo b and hypobetalipoproteinemia.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include binding and heparin binding.
+An important paralog of this gene is LOC400499.

 UniProtKB/Swiss-Prot for APOB Gene